ZKAW/wifi-deauther/README.md

 # wifi-deauther
-A fully automatic wifi killer (deauther) coded in Python
+A fully automatic wifi deauther (killer) coded in Python

 * HOW TO INSTALL